 Different Scenarios For conversion of Access Report To Word

 There can be so many reasons to convert Access Report to Word.
-Check out the following user’s scenarios.
-Through this scenario you can get easy idea of why people want to convert Access Report To Word.
+Check out the following user scenarios.
+Through this scenario, you can get an easy idea of why people want to convert Access Report To Word.

 I have designed a report in MS Access 2010 and got it to look in Print Preview pretty much as the user wants it, but I need to export it to Word so it can be printed special (as a booklet) and with some additional formatting that I cannot do in the Design View of Access.
 So, when I export it to Word to put the finishing touches on it, the solid lines I added to the report not in the .rtf file when I open it in Word.

 If I print the report directly out of Access, the lines do print out in the report.
 Is there a way I can preserve the lines when the report is exported to MS Word as an .rtf.

 It’s a simple question.
 I’m sorry, but I couldn’d find an answer in this forum

 Could you be so kind to help me in VBA to save/export for example my Report1 from DB1.mdb to Report.DOC (I need to save format of pages too: fonts, colors, footers, etc…).